Revalidation Frequently Asked Questions

 If you can fulfil all the requirements of the revalidation it is possible for you to revalidate before or during your maternity leave.
 If you are not able to do this you should contact the APHA OV Team by emailing CSC One Health OV Team (APHA).
-The full details of how APHA will manage exceptional/varied circumstances are on APHA's Vet Gateway – to view these, please click here.
+Further details on how APHA will manage exceptional/varied circumstances are available on APHA's Vet Gateway – to view these, please click here.

-If you have not tested 30 animals in the 4 year revalidation cycle due to the region in which you work, you should contact the APHA OV Team by emailing CSC One Health OV Team (APHA).
-The full details of how APHA will manage exceptional/varied circumstances are on APHA's Vet Gateway – to view these, please click here.
+If you have not tested 30 animals in the four-year revalidation cycle due to the region in which you work, you should contact the APHA OV Team by emailing CSC One Health OV Team (APHA).
+TFurther details on how APHA will manage exceptional/varied circumstances are available on APHA's Vet Gateway – to view these, please click here.

-Provided you have tested 30 animals in the last 4 years, you can revalidate the qualification.
-You can choose to either complete the scenario exercises or write case logs describing the tests you have completed.
+Provided you have tested 30 animals in the last four years, you can revalidate the qualification.
 If you have not tested 30 animals, you should contact the APHA OV Team to request an exemption to the revalidation requirements by emailing CSCOneHealthOVTeam@apha.gov.uk, and providing them with details of the TB work that you undertake.
 They will then consider the information provided and notify you if your case is accepted.
-The full details of how APHA will manage exceptional/varied circumstances are on APHA's Vet Gateway – to view these, please click here.
+Further details on how APHA will manage exceptional/varied circumstances are available on APHA's Vet Gateway – to view these, please click here.